Colt Data Centre Services opens Inzai 3 facility in Japan

 The 27-megawatt Inzai 3 data center is housed on a campus that includes two other hyperscale facilities.
 Each data hall spans 1000 square metres and between the three data centers, they deliver 60 megawatts of IT power.

 Inzai 3 is also built to counteract seismic activity, such as earthquakes, in the region.
 The company explains that the data center rests on a system of seismic isolation mechanisms that can isolate the whole building from any seismic shifts and allowing it to move as one, rather than to sway.

-This, according to Colt Data Centre Services, means that movement has less of an impact on the facility, thus protecting the building, customer hardware and on-site staff.
+This, according to Colt Data Center Services, means that movement has less of an impact on the facility, thus protecting the building, customer hardware and on-site staff.

 “By completing the site in a safe and timely manner, despite the pandemic disruptions of the last nine months, we are delighted to not only have delivered on our promise to clients, but to our employees and partners as well.
 We fully expect that demand for our high-quality hyperscale facilities will continue to grow in the Japanese market on the strength of our best-in-class operations and design and delivery expertise," Nguyen adds.

-Colt Data Centre Services aims to support more multinational businesses and Cloud Service Providers within the Inzai 3 facility in the coming years.
-The company currently operates 26 carrier-neutral data centres across 18 cities.
+Colt Data Center Services aims to support more multinational businesses and Cloud Service Providers within the Inzai 3 facility in the coming years.
+The company currently operates 26 carrier-neutral data centers across 18 cities.